A dairy-free, melt-in-the-mouth vegan, Indian-style Zucchini Halwa made with almond milk and infused with the fragrance of cardamom.

 Have you heard that story about people who, not knowing what to do with all that zucchini growing in their yards every summer, take the extra squashes, leave them on a neighbor's doorstep, knock, and run away before they'll be found?
 (True story from his childhood, according to a friend).
 Well, I'm not one of those people.
 This year I had five zucchini and yellow squash plants growing in my garden and we couldn't eat the veggies they produced fast enough.
 But I did come close to saturation point last week when, after picking one huge zucchini and one yellow squash, I couldn't think of yet another recipe to make with them.

-Any kind of Halwa– a Gajar or Carrot Halwa, or a Doodhi Halwa — is really a minimum-ingredient and low-labor recipe, but that does not mean you can walk away from it.
+Any kind of Halwa-- like this Vegan Gajar Halwa or Carrot Halwa, or a Doodhi Halwa -- is really a minimum-ingredient and low-labor recipe, but that does not mean you can walk away from it.
 It takes an hour or more for the liquid to reduce, so you do need to stick around and stir the halwa frequently.

-- 2 large zucchini or yellow squash or one of each (mine were about 9 inches long).
-Peel and grate coarsely.
+- 2 large zucchini (or yellow squash or one of each.
+Peel and grate coarsely.)

 - 3 cups almond milk

-- Heat 1 tsp oil in a heavy-bottomed, large saucepan.
+- Heat 1 teaspoon oil in a heavy-bottomed, large saucepan.

 - Add the grated squash and salt.
 Saute about 10 minutes, stirring frequently.
 The mixture will exude a lot of liquid.